All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1888_Brooklyn_AA_Holbert

 Dated 1888.
 Old Judge baseball card of B Holbert (88).
 Full view at left, detail view at right.
-Photo date of 1888 can be confirmed as this was the only year Holbert played for Brooklyn.
+Year of photo can be confirmed as 1888 was the only year Holbert played for Brooklyn.
 Photo shows a white uniform and cap, with dark-colored lace-ties, belt, stockings and pant seam trim.
-Detail views of other players from this same photo session show a subtle pinstripe pattern on the uniform, see photos C & D. Note that lace ties in this photo extended only partially down the shirt front.
+Detail views of other players from this same photo session show a subtle pinstripe pattern on the uniform, see photos below.
+Note that lace ties in this photo extended only partially down the shirt front.
 Also note player wearing gloves on both hands.
 Year Holbert with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.

 Photo B